-What Is Negligence Per Se In California?
+What Is Timber Trespass By A Neighbor In California?

 Negligence per se allows you to argue that a defendant is presumed negligent.
 How?
 You use a statute or regulation to show that a defendant breached the standard of care.…